fransaycon/amps-broker-nodejs-poc/README.md

-# AMPS Broker Nodes POC
+# AMPS Broker NodeJS POC

 ## Prerequisites
 Docker should be installed